Kolaparthi-Vamsi/Concept-Imagination/README.md

 # Concept-Imagination

-Hi Viewer, I see that you are here in my Imagining Concept repository.
+Hi Viewer, I see that you are here in my Concept Imagination repository.
 This is my own work and few important(already existing), where I have tried to understand why and what mathematics of various stuff stand aside for the real intutuitions behind of any/every Machine Learning, Deep Learning concepts.
 I am looking forward to add more and more concepts which clings over my head and very eager to improvise with your discussions.

 Using this?
 It is a prerequisite that you know/ understand concepts on the basic level.